theNicelander/AWS-Certified-Machine-Learning-Study-Notes/6-tools-frameworks.md

 __Or, to put it another way:__

 TensorFlow is a complex tool.
-Keras has been built ontop of TensorFlow as a more user-friendly interface.
+Keras has been built on top of TensorFlow as a more user-friendly interface.
 It helps us rapidly prototype models, and we use it in this lab.